 Before commitment and service delivery, the Institute shall first review the requirements related to the product and ensure that customer requirements are defined and determined.

-This will enable SAI to be able to appreciate what is anticipated by the customer and evaluate its ability to meet these requirements.
-Where product requirement is changed, SAI shall ensure that relevant documents are amended and that relevant personnel are made aware.
+This will enable SAI to appreciate what is anticipated by the customer and evaluate its ability to meet these requirements.
+Where product requirement is changed, SAI shall ensure that relevant documents are amended and that relevant personnel is made aware.

 Records of the results of the review and actions shall be maintained.

-The Institute shall determine and implement effective channels of communicating to the customer in relation to product delivery.
-The channels may include; memos, public notice boards, formal meetings, mass media, brochures, catalogue, website, library, course descriptions and outlines.
-The Institute shall also establish a mechanism for resolving customer complaints as well as receiving customer feedback through periodically surveys and suggestion boxes strategically installed in locations within the Institute.
+The Institute shall determine and implement effective channels of communicating with the customer in relation to product delivery.
+The channels may include memos, public notice boards, formal meetings, mass media, brochures, catalogs, websites, libraries, course descriptions, and outlines.
+The Institute shall also establish a mechanism for resolving customer complaints as well as receiving customer feedback through periodical surveys and suggestion boxes strategically installed in locations within the Institute.